 ‘No, stay here.
 You boys need to behave.’

 ‘Eat your peas.’

-He picked up his fork.
+Without any objection, he picked up his fork.
+I watched him eat.
 Mammy was sobbing and we could hear the hum of Daddy’s words to her echoing in the hallway.
 I stood up, told my brother to finish his dinner and went outside.
 A sorry looking Morris was lying idle on the driveway, the weather further chipping away at the offending egg stain.
 Daddy had brought home a tin of paint from work, but it had been forgotten about.
 The tin was sitting by the doorstep, so I picked it up along with a brush that had been tossed into the grass.
 I began to paint over the marks on Morris, to put an end to the trouble that I had started.